Camber angle

-Camber angle is one of the angles made by the wheels of a vehicle; specifically, it is the angle between the vertical axis of a wheel and the vertical axis of the vehicle when viewed from the front or rear.
-It is used in the design of steering and suspension.
-If the top of the wheel is farther out than the bottom (that is, tilted away from the axle), it is called positive camber; if the bottom of the wheel is farther out than the top, it is called negative camber.
+Camber angle is one of the angles made by the wheels of a vehicle.
+It is specifically the angle between the vertical axis of a wheel and the vertical axis of the vehicle when viewed from the front or rear.
+It is used in the creation of steering and suspension.
+If the top of the wheel is further out than the bottom (that is, tilted away from the axle), it is called positive camber; if the bottom of the wheel is further out than the top, it is called negative camber.